 Choosing your degree and university if you want a business career

-The most important thing about what you choose to study is that it’s something you’re interested in.
+The most important thing is to choose a subject you’re interested in.
 At university level, you have much more independence and it will be entirely your responsibility to get your work done and do any optional reading.
-If you’re not particularly interested in your subject you won’t have the drive to do this, and as a result you will find it more difficult to get the grades you need for your future career.
+If you’re not particularly interested in your subject you won’t have the drive to do this, and as a result you will find it more difficult to get the grades you need.

 You also need to ensure you choose something that makes the most of your skills set, and where you have the best chance to perform well academically.
 If you struggled with maths at school for example, an economics degree is probably not for you.

 How certain are you about wanting to work in business?